Smart Consumers Ask Questions and Educate Themselves

 9. Do you service the generator too?

 Yes, Cooper Electrical Services services all major brands.
-In order to maintain safety and reliability, we offer annual maintenance plans as well.
+In order to maintain safety and reliability, we offer annual maintenance plans, too.

 10. Do I have to get a building permit?
 Do I have to apply for the building permit?

 Our turn key installs include all required permitting.
 Some HOAs in the Myrtle Beach area may have their own approval.
 We help homeowners with any required paperwork for HOA architectural review committees.